plainsman-ai/azure-project/README.md

 Disaster Recovery Simulation - In my production environment I simulated data loss by corrupting the data with some SQL commands.
 They were as follows (with description of what the commands collectively do):

 1. Drop a table

-    sp_help 'Person.Address'  [This lists the constraints which mention Person.Address because I want to drop the foreign keys in other tables]
+        [This lists the constraints which mention Person.Address because I want to drop the foreign keys in other tables] sp_help 'Person.Address'

         ALTER TABLE Ai_Production.Person.BusinessEntityAddress
         DROP CONSTRAINT FK_BusinessEntityAddress_Address_AddressID

         ALTER TABLE Ai_Production.Sales.SalesOrderHeader
         DROP CONSTRAINT  FK_SalesOrderHeader_Address_BillToAddressID

         ALTER TABLE Ai_Production.Sales.SalesOrderHeader
         DROP CONSTRAINT  FK_SalesOrderHeader_Address_ShipToAddressID

-    DROP TABLE Person.Address;  [This lets me drop the table Person.Address]
+        [This lets me drop the table Person.Address] DROP TABLE Person.Address;

-2. Alter a column
+3. Alter a column

-    UPDATE Production.ProductReview
-    SET Comments = 'Hello World!';  [This changes all the comments on the reviews]
+        [This changes all the comments on the reviews] UPDATE Production.ProductReview
+        SET Comments = 'Hello World!';

-3. Drop a column from a table
+4. Drop a column from a table
+        [This drops a column from the table]
         ALTER TABLE HumanResources.Employee
-    DROP COLUMN JobTitle;  [This drops a column from the table]
+        DROP COLUMN JobTitle;

 After running these commands, I downloaded the weekly backup I had made in the previous step and restored it to my production environment, thereby conducting a full disaster recovery simulation.